suffolklibraries/lgc/content/collections/events/sketchbook-club.md

     content:
       -
         type: text
-        text: 'A weekly sketchbook club for 11-18 year olds, with a focus on illustration, collage, typography and other 2D techniques.
-We will have different local artists showing how they use sketchbooks in their art practice, teaching and inspiring new techniques.
-We will aim to have a termly exhibit of the work.'
+        text: 'Meet at The Hold in Ipswich for a weekly sketchbook club for 11-18 year olds, with a focus on illustration, collage, typography and other 2D techniques.
+There will be different local artists showing how they use sketchbooks in their art practice, teaching and inspiring new techniques.
+Each term there''s an aim to exhibit work.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Each session lasts 90 minutes and is drop off - all staff are DBS checked and paediatric first aid qualified, along with safeguarding training.
+If you would like to see any of these policies, please ask.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'There are a number of free spaces available each week via our community partners, the price you pay goes towards subsidising these - if you want to find out more, '
+      -
+        type: text
+        marks:
+          -
+            type: link
+            attrs:
+              href: 'mailto:team@rockpaperscissors.org.uk'
+              rel: null
+              target: _blank
+              title: null
+        text: 'get in touch with Rock Paper Scissors' -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'There is the opportunity to work towards an Arts Award qualification, so chat to Lulu at Rock Paper Scissors if that is something you are interested in.'
   -
     type: heading
     attrs: